Vidvox/hap/README.md

 Apps With Support For Hap
 ----

-The following applications and environments have support for GPU-accelerated playback of Hap movies:
+The following applications, environments and hardware have support for GPU-accelerated playback of Hap movies:

 - [VDMX](http://www.vidvox.net)
 - [CoGe](http://cogevj.hu)